fsmali/project4/README.md

 # developers Page
-An awesome developers page to find the best software engineers fro your business Note this project still W.I.P
+An awesome developers page to find the best software engineers fro your business you can reach the website from [here](https://django-developers-page.netlify.app/)
+Note this project still W.I.P
 ## Table Of Contents
 * About the Project